 Just like every other document, if you want your design brief to be A-OKAY, there are some elements that you just have to include in it.
 Let’s learn what these elements are!

-1. What are the Goals & Objectives of the Design?
+Step 1.
+Mention the Goals & Objectives of the Design

 First things first, mention why the design is being created.
 Talk about its purpose and what it aims to achieve.
 After all, no designer wants to waste their creativity on something that the client won’t even use well.